 Transaxillary “scarless” breast augmentation

 Breast augmentation is the most frequent operation I perform.
 I am certain that one of the reasons for this is the fact that I routinely perform breast augmentation through a small incision in the armpit, thus eliminating the scar that most plastic surgeons leave around the areola or under the breast.
 I have been using this technique since the late 1980’s, and have been using it routinely since I opened my Madison practice in the early 1990’s.
-I have performed thousands of augmentations using this scarless technique.
+I have performed thousands of augmentations using this technique that leaves no scaring on the breast at all.

 Recently, another practice in the Madison area started advertising that they also perform augmentation using the transaxillary technique (while also using the alternative incisions).
 Patients desiring “scarless” breast augmentation would be wise to consider the breadth of experience offered by surgeons who claim to be able to provide this service.
 Specifically, patients should ask the following questions: